Who do families contact in the case of a family emergency (i.e. death or serious illness) and need to get in touch with a student?

 I am having trouble with my roommate.
 What should I do?

-The first step in dealing with roommate conflicts is going to your Resident Assistant (RA).
-If your RA is unable to resolve the issue, then they will assist you in getting in contact with your Area Coordinator (AC) or Dean of Students staff member.
+The first step in managing a roommate conflict is asking your Resident Assistant (RA) for support.
+If your RA is unable to help you resolve the issue, then they will assist you in contacting your Community Director (CD) or a Dean of Students staff member.

 How do I take an academic leave from the university?